defenxor/dsiem/docs/commands.md

   dsiem serve [flags]

 Flags:
   -a, --address string         IP address for the HTTP server to listen on (default "0.0.0.0")
       --apm                    Enable elastic APM instrumentation -c, --cacheDuration int      Cache expiration time in minutes for intel and vuln query results (default 10) --frontend string        Frontend URL to pull configuration from, e.g. http://frontend:8080 (used only by backends).
   -h, --help                   help for serve
   -n, --holdDuration int       Duration in seconds before resetting overload condition state (default 10) -d, --maxDelay int           Max. processing delay in seconds before throttling incoming events (default 180) -e, --maxEPS int             Max. number of incoming events/second (default 1000)
       --medRiskMax int         Maximum alarm risk value to be classified as Medium risk.
 Higher value than this will be classified as High risk (default 6)
       --medRiskMin int         Minimum alarm risk value to be classified as Medium risk.
 Lower value than this will be classified as Low risk (default 3)
+  -l, --minAlarmLifetime int   Min. alarm lifetime in minutes.
+Backlog won't expire sooner than this regardless rule timeouts.
+This is to support processing of delayed events
   -i, --minEPS int             Min. events/second rate allowed when throttling incoming events (default 100) -m, --mode string            Deployment mode, can be set to standalone, cluster-frontend, or cluster-backend (default "standalone")
       --msq string             Nats address to use for frontend - backend communication. (default "nats://dsiem-nats:4222") --node string            Unique node name to use when deployed in cluster mode.
   -p, --port int               TCP port for the HTTP server to listen on (default 8080)
       --pprof                  Enable go pprof on the web interface -s, --status strings         Alarm status to use, the first one will be assigned to new alarms (default [Open,In-Progress,Closed])
   -t, --tags strings           Alarm tags to use, the first one will be assigned to new alarms (default [Identified Threat,False Positive,Valid Threat,Security Incident])
       --trace                  Generate 10 seconds trace file for debugging.
-      --writeableConfig     Whether to allow configuration file update through HTTP
+      --websocket              Enable websocket endpoint that streams events/second measurement data --writeableConfig        Whether to allow configuration file update through HTTP

 Global Flags:
       --debug   Enable debug messages for tracing and troubleshooting